-1 Access to farm(s) with a sufficient number and range of ewes, rams and lambs to carry out all skills demonstration tasks.
+1 Access to farm(s) with a sufficient number and range of gilts, boars and dry sows, piglets, weaners and finishers to carry out all skills demonstration tasks.

 Supporting Documentation

 None

 Access

 To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of the National Framework of Qualifications.
 This may have been achieved through a formal qualification or through relevant life and work experience.